 Starting a budget takes some initial legwork, but the point where many fall off the budget wagon is the daily grind of tracking spending.
 A coffee run, a sandwich on the go, a trip to the gas station, a quick stop at the store on the way home—at the end of the day, your motivation to open up your banking app and track, categorize and tally up many small purchases may be running slim.

 Fortunately, a budgeting app can do the work for you.
 Look for a budgeting app that links to your bank account or credit card to review your spending.
 To avoid having to manually categorize each expense, opt for an app with high reviews for auto-sorting into categories.
-For example, the Mint budgeting app automatically imports your transactions and sorts them for you, saving you time.

 5. Put Your Bills on Autopay